Allisterh/Credit_financial_cycle_HPCredit/README.md

 # HPCredit

-## This repo is currently under edit for publishing
+## This repository is currently under edit for publishing

 - Start with /Regression/uc_yc.m file